Akshi147/IAP_Website_tiet/README.md

 - To get profile, go to: `/students/profile`
 - To logout, go to: `/students/logout`
 - To upload a document, go to: `/students/uploadfile` and upload the file as `file`
+- To download the training letter , goto : `students/downloadfile/trainingletter`